 The State of Florida has enacted laws to protect individuals’ privacy in a variety of specific areas, including financial records and medical records.
 Even without specific statutory protections, the Courts in Florida have found a right to privacy exists in other contexts such as the right to an abortion.

-The Constitution of the State of Florida expressly recognize a right to privacy under Article I, Section 12 – Florida’s Constitutional Right to Privacy:
+The Constitution of the State of Florida expressly recognizes a right to privacy under Article I, Section 12 – Florida’s Constitutional Right to Privacy: